 A hands-on experience in forensic science research in the chemistry laboratories at OC, in the forensic laboratory of the Oklahoma State Bureau of Investigation (OSBI) Forensic Science Center (FSC), or at another suitable forensic science lab.
-The student will rotate through all units of the FSC or be assigned a specific unit working on a designated is normally offered in the fall and spring a specific dual data and a spring and a spring and a spring set of the spring
+The student will rotate through all units of the FSC or be assigned a specific unit working on a designated research project or perform a research project at OC.
+Laboratory-3-8 hours.
+This course is normally offered in the fall and spring semesters and in the summer.